aarcg/GettingAndCleaningDataProject/Codebook.md

   - frequencyBodyGyroStandardDeviationZ

 ###fBodyAccMag
-Frequency domain body acceleratoin magnitude.
+Frequency domain body acceleration magnitude.
 A mean and standard deviation are determined for the signal.
 The values are numeric, and range from -1 to +1.
 The variables in the dataset are named as follows:

   - frequencyBodyAccelerationMagnitudeMean
   - frequencyBodyAccelerationMagnitudeStandardDeviation

 ###fBodyAccJerkMag
-Frequency domain body acceleratoin jerk magnitude.
+Frequency domain body acceleration jerk magnitude.
 A mean and standard deviation are determined for the signal.
 The values are numeric, and range from -1 to +1.
 The variables in the dataset are named as follows:

   - frequencyBodyAccelerationJerkMagnitudeMean